 Marketplace insurance plans.
 As mentioned above, you can go to $EXCHANGE to compare features and costs for a variety of insurance plans.
 Because you are unemployed, you will probably qualify for tax credits to lower your monthly premiums, based on your income and family size.
 If your income is very low, you may end up paying very little -- or nothing at all -- for coverage.
 For more information, see the additional resources listed below.

 Medicaid and the Children’s Health Insurance Program (CHIP).
 These government sponsored programs provide free or very low-cost coverage to millions of Americans with limited incomes.
 You can learn the coverage thresholds and apply for these programs through Minnesota's Medicaid or Minnesota CHIP office, or find out whether you are eligible when you fill out an application at $EXCHANGE.

 Other private insurance plans.
 You may purchase a private health insurance plan directly from an insurance company or through a broker; some of these plans may be available outside of open enrollment periods.
 This may be an expensive option with limited benefits, so compare your options carefully.

 For more information, see Private Plans Outside the Marketplace on Healthcare.gov.

-For details about the tax penalty, including a full list of exemptions, see Do I Have to Get Obamacare in Minnesota?
+To find out more about the status of the tax penalty (and exemptions) in your state, see Do I Have to Get Obamacare in Minnesota?

-If you do qualify for an exemption, you have to claim it -- either from MNsure or from the IRS when you file your taxes.
+If you do qualify for an exemption, you have to claim it -- either from $EXCHANGE or from the IRS when you file your taxes.